Contribution guide

 All pull-requests should pass CI, including linting and testing.

-to ensure every commit reaches a minimum quality level.
+We use pre-commit to ensure every commit reaches a minimum quality level.

-While it's not mandatory, it is strongly advised to install pre-commit
+While it's not mandatory, it is strongly advised to install pre-commit hooks in your workspace

 to ensure that every commit will be automatically checked and/or formatted: